Han Kang’s

 Hosted by Kathy Park & Mary Ann O’Donnell

 The Godrinktea Book Club reads in order to understand what it means to be human in this world, today.
 We believe that discussing literature in a safe, but rigorously thoughtful community will help us better realize our unique purpose.
 We aim to cultivate through creative forums, awareness of how diverse practitioners specifically bring Buddhist insights into everyday life issues.
-Join our debuting book club with reading and discussion of Ocean Vuong’s On Earth We’re Briefly Gorgeous.
+Join our 2024 spring book club with reading and discussion of The Vegetarian by the acclaimed Korean writer Han Kang, translated into English by Deborah Smith.

 Online via Zoom.
 Each session 2 hrs.